 Renewable energy is good for the planet and can be good for your portfolio as well.
-Since it’s also in the early stages of development, there is a potential to earn more money by investing early.
+Since it’s also in the early stages of development, it can earn more money by investing early.

-On a separate note, they expect the cost of eletric cars to match the ICE cars in a couple of years as battery technology is improving.
+On a separate note, they expect the cost of electric cars to match that of ICE cars in a couple of years as battery technology improves.

-Now, while there are pure play renewable stocks, you should know that all the big players in the utility sector are actively pursuing renewable energy.
+While there are pure-play renewable stocks, you should know that all the big players in the utility sector are actively pursuing renewable energy.
+Focusing only on pure play might mean you missed out on a transformation by the big regulated utilities.
+In the end, are you in to profit from stocks, or be green?

 What Is a Renewable Energy Company